rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.4.1.txt

 server
 ------
 bug fixes
-- fix breakage of upgrades when durable queues are present
+- fix breakage of upgrades when durable queues are present or following a non-clean shutdown
 - prevent "rabbitmqctl wait" from waiting forever in certain circumstances
 - the broker can be run on Erlang R12B-3 again